pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         The subgroup order that's used in generating the DSA keypair by the generator and used in the DSA signing and verification processes.
-Alias for subgroup_order.
+Alias for :attr:`subgroup_order`.

     .. attribute:: g

         :type: int

         The generator that is used in generating the DSA keypair and used in the DSA signing and verification processes.
-Alias for generator.
+Alias for :attr:`generator`.

 .. class:: DSAPrivateKey